 2021 Legislative Priorities

 The Cascade Industrial Center is located within Marysville and Arlington city limits.
 The currently property tax exemption for businesses is set to expire in 2022.
-The City of Marysville is requesting that: 1) the population threshold to qualify for this exemption be increased, and 2) the property tax exemption be extended.
+The City of Marysville is requesting that HB 1386 be approved extending the property tax exemption for new industrial and manufacturing uses in the Snohomish County Cascade Industrial Center.

 Specific Project Funding Needs